Last Updated on June 7, 2023 by Christine Kaaloa

-As a budget traveler i’ve gotten to be a fan of layovers and connecting flights.
+As a traveler with a budget, i’ve gotten to be a fan of layovers and connecting flights.
 Often I see them as an opportunity to check out a new airport layout or even get an extra trip for free.

 But they can be tricky suckers…